tfpf/graph-plot/README.md

 before adjusting anything else.
 In the file `light.mplstyle`, search for `figure.dpi` and change the value next to it.

-In my experience, a value of 192 produces pretty graphs on a 1080p screen, while a 768p screen may require setting it to 135 or so.
+What the best value is depends on the resolution of your screen as well as its scaling factor.
+In my experience, when the scaling factor is 1, a value of 192 produces pretty graphs on a 1080p screen, while a 768p screen may require setting it to 135 or so.
 On a 720p screen, 128 should work well.
+(Reducing the DPI will also reduce the quality of the image.
+Proceed with caution.)

 ## Essential and Jump Discontinuities
 There are two types of discontinuities most graph plotters struggle with: